Pregnancy Essentials Every Mom To Be Should Have

 Ways To Stay Fit

-I pretty much don’t stop eating when I’m pregnant and I don’t know about you but I want good stuff to eat, damn it!
+I pretty much don’t stop eating when I’m pregnant and I don’t know about you but I want good stuff to eat, dang it!

 Try to sneak some good nutrients in for you and baby but don’t beat yourself up over indulging here and there 🙂